snap-one/docs-driverworks-proxyprotocol/source/includes/94_thermostat_capabilities/_1-THERMOSTATCAPABILITIES.md

 `<setpoint_cool_resolution_f></setpoint_cool_resolution_f>`
 Double indicating the increments that the setpoint will follow, such as .1, .5, 1, 2, 5, etc. Default is 1.
 This capability can be changed through a [`DYNAMIC_CAPABILITIES_CHANGED` ][28] notification.

+`<setpoint_heatcool_deadband_c_></setpoint_heatcool_deadband_c>`
+Double indicating the deadband range in Celcius that the hardware requires between heat and cool.
+Default is 2.
+Default is 2.
+Post operating system 2.7.0, UI's will show both heat and cool setpoints moving if in Auto and the movement will be based on this deadband value.
+If a user tries to move heat above cool or cool below heat, the UI's will only send the setpoint command for the primarily moving setpoint.
+A protocol driver will need to send two notifies back, one for heat and one for cool if in fact both setpoints were changed on the hardware.

+`<setpoint_heatcool_deadband_f_></setpoint_heatcool_deadband_f>`
+Double indicating the deadband range in Fahrenheit  that the hardware requires between heat and cool.
+Default is 2.
+Post operating system 2.7.0, UI's will show both heat and cool setpoints moving if in Auto and the movement will be based on this deadband value.
+If a user tries to move heat above cool or cool below heat, the UI's will only send the setpoint command for the primarily moving setpoint.
+A protocol driver will need to send two notifies back, one for heat and one for cool if in fact both setpoints were changed on the hardware.

 `<setpoint_heat_max></setpoint_heat_max>`
 Integer indicating the highest temperature the heat setpoint can be configured as.
 Default is 88.
 If used, `_f `and`_c` do not need to be set but since this value is Celsius x 10 it will result in a potentially undesired Fahrenheit conversion.
 This capability can be changed through a [`DYNAMIC_CAPABILITIES_CHANGED` ][29] notification.